 At the Andor Microscopy School, we aim to give life science researchers an overview of the microscopy world, from the fundamental applications to more recent high-end techniques.
 We will start with an introduction to microscopy, its history and simultaneously introduce concepts of optics that are important to understand how microscopes work.

-This free course will also introduce concepts in detectors, fluorescence microscopy, sample preparation and confocal microscopy.
-Once the fundamental keystones of the course are laid, we will introduce advanced microscopy applications such as TIRF, super-resolution and photostimulation techniques.
-Finally, we will present an introduction to post-processing and image analysis tools.
+This free course introduces concepts in detectors, fluorescence microscopy, sample preparation and confocal microscopy.
+Once the fundamental keystones of the course are laid, we introduce advanced microscopy applications such as TIRF, super-resolution and photostimulation techniques.
+Finally, we present an introduction to post-processing and image analysis tools.

-The Andor Microscopy School will run on Wednesdays.
-This is a free course designed for researchers who aim to improve their microscopy knowledge.
-Do you want to enhance your understanding of microscopy?
-Then you should register for the Andor Microscopy School.
+This is a free microscopy training course designed for researchers who aim to improve their microscopy knowledge.
+Do you want to continue to enhance your understanding of microscopy?
+Then you should sign up to Andor's Microscopy mailing list and stay up-to-date with new scientific content, webinars and new cutting-edge product releases.

 Lesson 1 – The History of Microscopy